Overview

 Development¶

-As mentioned in the installation section, you can also start the server via the CLI; however, this is not recommended for production use cases as it requires a python runtime to be installed..
-The Docker and Binary methods do not require a python runtime to be installed as they are 100% Rust implementations.
+As mentioned in the installation section, you can also start the server via the CLI; however, this is not recommended for production use cases as it requires a python runtime to be installed.
+We recommend using the prebuilt containers for production use cases as they only require node (pre-installed in the container) to run the UI and the opsml server binary.

 Note